 Trumpeter, Arranger, and clinician Jay Meachum, originally from Lexington, NC, has been teaching on the college level since 1997.
-He is currently on faculty at Wake Forest University in Winston-Salem, NC.
+He is currently on faculty at Davidson College and Wake Forest University in Winston-Salem, NC.

 An active performer in all styles of music, he has performed with many musical giants throughout the world.
-Performing and touring with many different artists, from Motown, Big Band, Rock, and Contemporary Christian groups, recent shows and tours included performances with Quincy Jones, Matthew Morrison, Clark Terry, Arturo Sandoval, Freddie Cole, Tito Puente, Jr., Wynonna Judd, The Manhattan Transfer, Victor Wooten, Amy Grant and Michael W Smith, Fred Wesley, Michael Feinstein, Ashford & Simpson, The Four Tops, The Temptations, The Fifth Dimension, The Manhattans, The Delphonics, Peaches and Herb, Ben E. King, The Jimmy Dorsey Orchestra, The Guy Lombardo Orchestra, Boots Randolph, and Tom Wopat/John Schneider.
+Performing and touring with many different artists, from Motown, Big Band, Rock, and Contemporary Christian groups, recent shows and tours included performances with Harry Connick, Jr., Chris Potter, Quincy Jones, Matthew Morrison, Clark Terry, Arturo Sandoval, Freddie Cole, Tito Puente, Jr., Wynonna Judd, The Manhattan Transfer, Amy Grant and Michael W Smith, Fred Wesley, Michael Feinstein, Ashford & Simpson, The Four Tops, The Temptations, Peaches and Herb, Ben E. King, Boots Randolph, and Tom Wopat/John Schneider.

 He has performed with the Charlotte Symphony Orchestra as Principal Trumpet and Featured Soloist on their 2002 version of Bravo!
 Big Band Pops Series, as well as, their 2004 Tribute to Maestro Bill Conti, as well as their 2006 concert with Conductor, Arranger, and Musician Victor Vanacore and their 2010 ABBA concert.
 A member of the Salisbury Symphony, he has also performed with the Greensboro and Winston-Salem Symphonies.